Chikayo-k/pp1-hotspring-ck/README.md

 - As a site owner, I want to attract users to hot springs and Onsen in Japan so I can share knowledge with customers.
 - As a site owner, I want users to visit our partner websites so I can help to increase their website traffic.
 - As a site owner, I want users to sign up for our newsletters and use vouchers at partners so I can increase the number of users to the site.
+- As a user, I want to be able to contact JPspa if I have any issues.

 **Features to achieve these goals**